Pick your city break destination

 Tucked in-between Edinburgh and Glasgow, Stirling has seen its fair share of battles - so it's the perfect place to discover the history of the country at Stirling Castle, the National Wallace Monument and the Battle of Bannockburn visitor centre.
 It's also a great base for exploring Loch Lomond & The Trossachs National Park.

 Just an hour and a half's drive north-east of Edinburgh and Glasgow, Dundee makes the most of its waterfront location beside the River Tay.
-Soon to be home to the V&A Museum of Design Dundee, the city is a cultural hotspot with a fun, friendly vibe.
+Soon to be home to the V&A Dundee, opening 15 September 2018, the city is a cultural hotspot with a fun, friendly vibe.
 It's also a great spot for families with plenty to keep little minds busy.
+Why not uncover some of Dundee's hidden gems and secret spots whilst you're exploring?

 It might be our most northerly city, but Inverness is still just 3-4 hours from Edinburgh and Glasgow.
 Plus, it's the Highland capital - so not only can you enjoy city culture but you can also easily visit Loch Ness, drive the North Coast 500, or watch for dolphins rising from the waters of the Moray Firth.